R installation on Linux

 - Fully install R with dependencies:

-apt install r-base r-cran-littler r-cran-rodbc r-doc-info r-doc-pdf r-mathlib elpa-ess ess jags littler python3-rpy2
+apt install r-base r-cran-littler r-cran-rodbc r-doc-info r-doc-pdf r-mathlib jags littler python3-rpy2

 - Exit out of administrator mode using the